pingcap/tiflash/docs/design/2023-02-21-tiflash-supports-stale-read.md

 Currently TiKV has already supported [stale read](https://docs.pingcap.com/tidb/dev/stale-read), but TiFlash does not.
 There are two benefits of TiFlash to support stale read:
 - Eliminates the read/wait index duration during read processing.
 The small queries should run faster.
-- Avoid calling read_index API of TiKV leaders, to reduces the impact of OLTP workloads.
+- Avoid calling read_index API of TiKV leaders, to reduce the impact of OLTP workloads.

 ## Goals